diamond-diadem/diamond-diadem.github.io/content/en/documentation/by-session/ag-diamond-2026.md

 ---
-title: "Tutorial Diamond GA 2026"
+title: "Tutorial DIAMOND GA 2026"
-linkTitle: Tutorial Diamond GA 2026
+linkTitle: Tutorial DIAMOND GA 2026
 weight: 1
 description: "Tutorial to discover some use of AI for material science, using a complete pipeline from raw data to model inference."
 ---